(Updated: Dev Preview 5 added) Android 7.0 Nougat features overview

 Google surprised us all by releasing the first Android N developer preview on March 9, two full months earlier than expected.

-The final Android 7 release will be limited to Nexus devices at first and make its way to other manufacturer devices and carrier networks over the following six months or so.
+The final Android 7.0 release will be limited to Nexus devices at first and make its way to other manufacturer devices and carrier networks over the following six months or so.
 You can download the Android N preview below and flash it on a compatible device right now but be sure to consult the list of known issues first.
-Google is attempting to stick to a monthly update schedule for the Android N previews.
+Google successfully stuck to its monthly update schedule for the Android Nougat previews.

 - Download Android N developer preview 1